cellgeni/projman/README.md

 #### Customizing user server

-Edit `main.tf` file.
+Edit `.templates/user-server/main.tf` file.
 The first section of the file has the varaibles that can be edited.

 - `instance_name`: name for the instance, default is "<username>-projman"
 - `instance_image_name`: image name present in openstack, default it base "bionic-WTSI-docker_55329_884ace11